pucelle/vscode-css-navigation/README.md

 No, VSCode always sort the definition results, seems in name order.
 If you don't like duplicate css definitions, you can remove the `css` in `activeCSSFileExtensions` option, or compile css file to the same folder, and keep `ignoreSameNameCSSFile` as `true`.

-From version 1.3.0 there is a `ignoreFilesBy` option, you may specify to ignore css files listed in your `.gitignore`.
+There is a `ignoreFilesBy` option, you may specify to ignore css files listed in your `.gitignore`.

+### I got only partial of all definitions

+Firstly this plugin will search definitions within current document and all imported files, if found, will stop searching; if nothing found, will search across whole workspace folder.

 ### Can't get definitions across all workspace folders